Understanding 5-Axis CNC Machining: Definitions, Principles, Benefits and Applications

 Stainless steel gear CNC machining

-CNC 5-axis machining technology provides a stable and efficient solution for mechanical equipment parts with high strength and complex shapes.
+5-axis CNC machining technology provides a stable and efficient CNC machining solution for high-strength, complex-shaped mechanical equipment components.

 1. Pre-machining Preparation and Setup